gvplabs/gvplabs/README.md

 - 👋 Hi, I’m @gvplabs
-- 👀 I’m interested in building projects using Javascript and Node.js
+- 👀 I’m interested in building projects using Typescript,Javascript, Python and Node.js
-- 🌱 I’m currently working on Dart/Flutter, Python, Javascript, PostGreSQL
+- 🌱 I’m currently working on building full stack applications, MCP Servers, Local LLM setups and Quant stuff.
-- 💞️ I’m looking to collaborate on any full stack project
+- 💞️ I’m looking to collaborate on any Quant Projects.
 - 📫 I can be reached at girishvpandit@gmail.com

 <!---